hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 * if an optional element (minimum cardinality = 0) is not able to be shared, it **SHALL** be omitted.
 * if a mandatory element (minimum cardinality > 0) is not able to be shared, use the code `unknown` or `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing Data](#missing-data).

-    Example: AU Patient Summary - Allergies and Intolerances Section where the patient's allergy information is not allowed to be shared.
+    Example: AU PS - Allergies and Intolerances Section where the patient's allergy information is not allowed to be shared.
     ~~~
         ...
         "section" : [